shyn-wang/opus/README.md

 ## Introduction
 Classical music is one of the richest and most rewarding musical genres to listen to, featuring a near-endless selection of pieces hailing from distinct stylistic eras that span a combined several hundred years of history.
 However, it is this same reason that often makes it feel intimidating and unapproachable to newcomers, as there are just so many possible places to start.

-_Opus is a music recommender designed to introduce people to the world of classical piano through the use of an adpative ranking and matchmaking algorithm that conducts A/B testing between different styles of pieces to profile a user's overall preferences._
+_Opus is a music recommender designed to introduce people to the world of classical piano through the use of an adaptive ranking and matchmaking algorithm that conducts A/B testing between different styles of pieces to profile a user's overall preferences._

 ## Using Opus
 When starting a test, users can choose between either an era or composer mode: